mobile-dev-inc/maestro-docs/advanced/testing-in-different-locales.md

-# Testing in different locales
+# Test in different locales

 It is possible to start a maestro device in a custom locale.
 This functionality enables an option to write and test maestro flows for different languages.
 The parameter `--device-locale` is a combination of [`ISO-639-1`](https://en.wikipedia.org/wiki/List\_of\_ISO\_639-1\_codes) `+` [`ISO-3166-1`](https://en.wikipedia.org/wiki/ISO\_3166-1) with using underscore `_` symbol in between them.
 Here are some example usages: